 The same general procedure can be used with other essential oil remedies as well.
-I find that while it is nice to have a big fat jar of this kind of salve or that, sometimes, I will simply mix up a bit of coconut oil with my EO of choice and give it a whirl.
+I find that while it is nice to have a big fat jar of this kind of salve, sometimes, I will simply mix up a bit of coconut oil with my EO of choice and give it a whirl.
 I find that in the long run, this is less wasteful than making a big batch of something that does not work as I had planned.

-For longer term storage of six months or more, sure, use glass.
-But for my thinking, plastic is fine for day to day use.
+For longer-term storage of six months or more, sure, use glass.
+But for my thinking, plastic is fine for day-to-day use.
 It really is a matter of preference.

 Want to know more?
 Check out these related articles:

 Enjoy your next adventure through common sense and thoughtful preparation!

 Disclaimer: The contents of this article are for informational purposes only.
 Please read our full disclaimer.

 If you’re looking for useful survival gear that you can’t make at home, check out the Survival Life Store!

 Editor’s Note: This post was originally published on May 14, 2015, and has been updated for quality and relevancy.